AngusK97/MinimalUnityGameFramework/Build-in Managers Usage.md

 // fade out and fade in GameCore.UI.TransitionFadeOut(() =>
 {
-	// load new scene and resources, then GameCore.UI.TransitionFadeIn();
+	// load new scene and resources and balabala...
+	GameCore.UI.TransitionFadeIn();
 });
 ```